hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 - `secrets` is a list of environment variable names that must be present in the orchestrator’s own environment.
 Values are passed through to the child process and are masked in orchestrator logs/state/debug outputs.
 - Missing secret: If a named secret is not present at execution time, the step fails with exit code 2 and an error context entry `missing_secrets: [..]`.
 - Masking: When `--debug` and standard logging capture environment snapshots or process output, occurrences of exact secret values are replaced with `***` where feasible.
 Note: masking is best-effort and based on known values at runtime.

+Source & precedence (clarified):
+- Secrets are sourced exclusively from the orchestrator process environment in v1.1.
+There is no implicit `.env` loading and no keychain integration.
+- If a key appears in both `env` and `secrets`, the child receives the `env` value; the key is still treated as a secret for masking.
+- Empty-string secret values count as present; only undefined variables are considered missing.
+- On missing secrets, the step exits 2 and `error.context.missing_secrets` lists all missing names.

 ---